 The IT Support Center is available Monday through Friday from 8:00 a.m. to 5:00 p.m. to answer technology-related questions from students, faculty, and staff.
-Questions can be submitted by phone, e-mail, or through an online form.
-Self-service support is available 24/7 through documentation available from the IT website.
+Questions can be submitted by phone, e-mail, or through the UD Service Portal.
+Self-service support is available 24/7 through documentation available from the UD Service Portal.
 The Support Center serves as the first tier of support and uses Numara Footprints as its call-tracking system.
 Support Center analysts take care of approximately 50 percent of the questions received.
 If the analyst cannot answer the question or resolve the issue, it is escalated to the appropriate group within Information Technologies—the second tier of support.

-The Information Security Office (ISO) in IT-NSS is responsible for a comprehensive, campus-wide information security and privacy program.
-The ISO establishes information security policies, procedures, training, and awareness initiatives designed to protect University information resources, limit liability, and prevent legal and regulatory violations.
+IT Information Security (IT-IS) is responsible for a comprehensive, campus-wide information security and privacy program.
+The IT-IS establishes information security policies, procedures, training, and awareness initiatives designed to protect University information resources, limit liability, and prevent legal and regulatory violations.

-Network and Systems Services (IT-NSS) is responsible for all central computing systems, campus-wide networks, telephone services, voice mail, campus card systems, physical maintenance of campus data networking, telecommunications, and the cable TV distribution system.
-NSS is led by the University's Chief Technology Officer (CTO).
+Network and Infrastructure Services (IT-NIS) is responsible for all central computing systems, campus-wide networks, telephone services, voice mail, campus card systems, physical maintenance of campus data networking, telecommunications, and the cable TV distribution system.

 University Media Services (IT-UMS) is responsible for the planning, management, creation, implementation, and technical support of professional audio/video production, campus and performance events (including Mitchell and Pearson Hall performance venues), classroom technology, and technical media support for the University community.